wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-producer-example.md

 ??? note "Click here for instructions on deploying on WSO2 Enterprise Integrator 6"
     1. You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and start the server.

-    2. WSO2 EI server starts and you can login to the Management Console https://localhost:9443/carbon/ URL.
+    2. WSO2 EI server starts and you can login to the Management Console via the `https://localhost:9443/carbon/` URL.
 Provide login credentials.
-The default credentials will be admin/admin.
+The default credentials will be `admin/admin`.

     3. You can see that the API is deployed under the API section.